bxlab/cmdb-quantbio/assignments/lab/bulk_RNA-seq_part1/assignment/index.md

 2. Use the multiqc report to explore the quality of the processed data (~15 minutes)
 3. Data exploration and visualization using DESeq2 (~2 hours)

+> **_Important:_** Note that in any code snippets shown in the assignment, variable names are examples only and you will need to use the variable names from your own code when applying the functions or operations!

 <br>

 ## Submission